nice-digital/next-web/docs/jotforms-integration.md

 **Page Layout**

-For layout, the component uses the **Grid** and **GridItem** components from the **@nice-digital/nds-grid** package.
+The component employs the **Grid** and **GridItem** components from the **@nice-digital/nds-grid** package.
 The grid has a loose gutter and contains two grid items if the **informationPanel** prop is provided, or one grid item otherwise.
 The first grid item includes the page header, the form header if provided, the **JotFormEmbed** component to display the form, and the form footer if provided.
 The second grid item, if present, contains the information panel.

 **Page Header**